ledgerW/slashrun/README.md

 # AI-Native Application Template

-A comprehensive template for building production-ready AI-native applications with an opinionated infrastructure stack and workflow-driven development.
+A comprehensive template for building production-ready AI-native applications with an opinionated infrastructure stack and AI-assisted workflow-driven development.

+## ⚡ Quickstart

+**Prerequisites:**
+- Node.js 18+
+- uv (Python package manager)
+- Docker Desktop
+- OpenAI or Anthropic API key
+- LangSmith API key

+Get your AI-native application running in (tens of) minutes:

+1. **Use this GitHub template** - Click "Use this template" button above
+2. **Clone your new repo** - `git clone <your-repo-url>`
+3. **Open in your IDE** - Open the project with Cline installed
+4. **Run the workflow** - Type `/get-started.md` in Cline chat to begin the guided setup

+> **📝 Important:** After cloning, run `cp .gitignore.template .gitignore` to properly track service folders.
+The template uses a different `.gitignore` during development.

+Cline will execute each phase of the workflow and prompt you for input about your app.
+No need to read everything upfront - just start the workflow!

 ## 🎯 What Is This Template?

-This template provides a complete foundation for building modern AI-native applications with:
+This template provides a complete multi-phase AI-developer workflow for building modern AI-native applications with:

-- **Opinionated Stack:** Next.js + Supabase + LangChain - battle-tested technologies
+- **Opinionated Stack:** LangChain/LangSmith + Supabase + Next.js + shadcn/ui
-- **Workflow-Driven Development:** Step-by-step guides in `.clinerules/workflows/`
+- **Workflow-Driven Development:** Step-by-step guides in `.clinerules` and `.clinefiles`
 - **Production Patterns:** Best practices built-in from day one
 - **AI-First Architecture:** Designed for agentic and generative capabilities
 - **Comprehensive Documentation:** Detailed guides for every aspect